Mark Dornford-May: Career

 Isango also adapted Fred Khumalo's book Dancing the Death Drill, about the sinking of the SS Mendi in 2019 and premiered SS Mendi – Dancing the Death Drill at the Linbury Theatre, Royal Opera House in London in May 2019.2019 also saw Isango present productions in Norway in June (St Matthew Passion) and Australia (St Matthew Passion and SS Mendi - Dancing the Death Drill) in early September.
 Isango then undertook a multi-city tour of the US for nine weeks between late September and mid-November, visiting cities such as Boston, Chicago and New York with productions of Aesop's Fables, A Man of Good Hope and The Magic Flute - Impempe Yomlingo.

 Isango since it was formed has toured to Australia, Austria, Canada, France, Germany, Hong Kong, Ireland, Italy, Japan, Luxembourg, Martinique, the Netherlands, Norway, Singapore, Turkey, the UK and the United States.
 Many countries and cities being visited several times.

 Films created by Mark Dornford-May and the ensemble include u-Carmen eKhayelitsha, Son of Man, Unogumbe – Noye’s Fludde and Breathe – Umphefumlo.
 The films have met with popular and critical acclaim, playing at festivals including The Berlin International Film Festival, LA Pan African Film Festival, Sundance Film Festival and others in Australia, the US, the UK, Europe and Africa.
 They have won the Golden Bear at The Berlin International Film Festival as well as several Best Feature Awards.

-Isango's work with young people has brought a sense of belief, aspiration and knowledge into the townships.
-It has done this by enabling them to transcend the limits of their environment and yet remain proud of their culture and their heritage.

 Dornford-May was appointed Officer of the Order of the British Empire (OBE) in the 2022 Birthday Honours for services to the arts in South Africa.